Sir Henry Ponsonby, Private Secretary to Queen Victoria

 Henry’s father had served as an Aide-de-Camp to the Prince Regent (later King George IV), and his mother occasionally served as a lady-in-waiting to The Duchess of Cambridge (the former Princess Augusta of Hesse-Kassel).
 His paternal aunt was Lady Caroline Lamb (née Ponsonby), the wife of the future Viscount Melbourne, Queen Victoria’s first Prime Minister.

-After the death of his father in 1837, Henry’s mother was given apartment #39 at Hampton Court Palace, which spanned over three floors overlooking the West Front and the main entrance to the Palace.
+After his father died in 1837, Henry’s mother was given apartment #39 at Hampton Court Palace, spanning three floors and overlooking the West Front and the main entrance to the Palace.
 Lady Emily remained there until her death in 1877.
 Later, his brother Arthur served as Chaplain of Hampton Court Palace.

 The Honourable Mary Bulteel, August 1854. source: Royal Collection Trust RCIN 2906545